tolgee/tolgee-cli/HACKING.md

  - `test`: Run all tests (Unit & E2E).
 Will start (and stop) the E2E Tolgee test instance
  - `test:unit`: Run unit tests only.
  - `test:e2e`: Run e2e tests only.
 Will start (and stop) the E2E Tolgee test instance
- - `test:e2e-run`: Run e2e tests only.
-Will not start/stop the E2E Tolgee test instance

 E2E test instance:
  - `tolgee:start`: Start the E2E testing instance.
 Will be available on port 22222.